Textualize/textual/docs/styles/grid.md

 !!! warning

-    Grid properties will only work when the layout of the widget is set to `grid`.
+    The properties listed on this page will only work when the layout is `grid`.